HighASG936/hw262/README.md

 ## Switches
-Hw262 includes 3 independent switches named s1, s2, s3.But... how to know it was pressed?
+Hw262 includes 3 independent switches named s1, s2, s3.
+But... how to know it was pressed?
 ```c++
   bool switchState = IsPressed(S1_PIN);    // Read state of switch 1